-- Non-science oriented avenues (e.g. Master of Business Administration-Healthcare Management, Master of Arts in Health and Human Services Administration)
+- Non science-oriented avenues (e.g. Master of Business Administration-Healthcare Management, Master of Science in Health Administration, Master of Public Health)

 - Very focused nursing programs (e.g. MSN Psychiatric Mental Health Nurse Practitioner, MSN-Executive Leadership, Doctor of Nursing Practice)

-- Scientific programs that range from the technical to the clinical (e.g. Master of Computational Imaging and Biopharmaceutical Sciences, Biological Science: Anesthesia M.S.
+- Scientific programs that range from the technical to the clinical (e.g. Master of Science in Health Informatics, Master of Science in Communication Disorders, PharmD)